ansys/pyansys-dev-guide/doc/source/abstractions/data-transfer.rst

 payload size.

-Typically, REST data exchanges should be limited to short messages transferred via JSON files, and gRPC should be used for large data transfers and bidirectional streaming.
+Typically, REST data exchanges should be limited to short messages that are transferred using JSON files, and gRPC should be used for large data transfers and bidirectional streaming.

 Choosing gRPC over REST is generally preferable due to the performance